Too Good to be Threw, The Premier Site for Consignment, Resale & Thrift Store Professionals About | Ordering | Contact | Free Articles

 Create Your Own Conference

-NARTS Conference: where you can experience the thrill of being with over 250 like-minded business people who are renowned for being welcoming and friendly.
-Casual and planned get-togethers, field trips, workshops, speakers, and SourceMart are designed specifically for resale, consignment, and thrift shop owners and operators.
-You'll meet wonderful peers, and some of my fondest memories in the industry are of the Conferences I helped plan, participated in, and attended.
+NARTS Conference: Experience being with hundreds of like-minded resalers.
+Casual get-togethers, bus tour, workshops, and SourceMart for resale, consignment, and thrift shop owners and operators.
+Some of my fondest industry memories are of the Conferences I helped plan, participated in, and attended.

 If you can afford to, GO!
 And be sure to read How to Have a Great Meeting to get the most out of it.
 If you hesitate to go, check out my thoughts on "excuses" here.

-Problem is, not every resaler can go to Conference.
-With that in mind, let's look at how you can craft "your own conference".
-Let's see if we can make it less intrusive on family and business life, less time-consuming, and most of all, less expensive.
+Problem is, not every resaler can go.
+With that in mind, let's look at how you can DIY "your own conference".
+Let's make it less intrusive on family and business life, less time-consuming, and most of all, less expensive.
 Can we do it?
 Sure we can: after all, we're entrepreneurs, right?

 Kate's Plan for Tailoring your Own Conference: